forntoh/LcdMenu/docs/source/overview/deep-dive/index.rst

 A menu screen is a collection of menu items that are displayed on the screen.
 Each menu item can be selected and interacted with by the user.

-The system provides a number of built-in menu items that you can use to create your menu structure.
+|project| provides a number of built-in menu items that you can use to create your menu structure.

 .. toctree::
     :maxdepth: 1